-Our common stock is listed on NYSE Amex but its daily trading volume has been limited, sporadic and volatile.
+Our common stock is listed on NYSE Amex but its daily trading volume has been limited, sporadic and volatile, particularly in light of the ongoing financial crisis; economic uncertainty tends to exacerbate volatility in the financial markets.
 Over the past year, the market price of our common stock has experienced significant fluctuations.
-Between June 30, 2008 and September 30, 2009, the reported last sale price for our common stock has ranged from \$4.65 to \$1.06 per share.
+Between June 30, 2008 and August 31, 2009, the reported last sale price for our common stock has ranged from \$4.65 to \$1.06 per share.
 With such volatility, there can be no assurance that we will remain qualified to be listed on NYSE Amex.